yunshiuan/tomnet-project/models/working_model/test_on_human_data/Readme.txt

 #########################################
 Folder description:
 (1) This folder contains analysis on human data.
-(2) All python scripts are located in benchmark/temporary_testing_version or benchmark.
+(2) All python scripts are located in sandbox/temporary_testing_version or working_model.
 (3) This folder only contains training results as well as a Rscript to convert the format of human data.
 Data source: